 With cloud-based software and construction workforce planning tools becoming more available, keeping your workforce plan updated should become a team effort.
 Having your workforce plan in one centralized location that everyone on your team can easily access will allow you to assign specific updates to team members and lighten the load that, for the longest time, was left up to one or two members of your operations team.
 It also helps to create accountability amongst your team if certain updates aren’t being done and everyone has to wait on one person to input their data.
 No one wants to be the one that bottlenecks valuable meeting time.
 For more information about workforce planning in general, check out our guide to construction workforce planning.

 Set an agenda with a desired outcome

-Since your construction manpower planning meetings are meant to be purposeful, having an agenda that allows your team to stay on track should be a staple in your organization.
+Since your construction workforce planning meetings are meant to be purposeful, having an agenda that allows your team to stay on track should be a staple in your organization.

 Preparing your agenda is only half the battle.
 You will want to ensure that your team has received and gone over the agenda in full.
 Time is money, and being prepared for meetings will allow your team to hit the ground running when the time comes.
 Nothing slows a meeting down faster than wasting time at the start filling everyone in on the little details they were sent but neglected to read.

-Your manpower meetings are only as good as the actions that they result in.
+Your workforce planning meetings are only as good as the actions that they result in.
 Every agenda should also have a desired outcome.
-As the organizer of the meeting you’ll want to act as the ringleader that drives the meeting towards that outcome.
+As the organizer of the meeting, you’ll want to act as the ringleader that drives the meeting towards that outcome.
 Once you’ve reached a consensus as a team, make sure to follow up with written confirmation via email and track your progress against your objectives.
-You might want to start each manpower meeting by quickly reviewing how things have gone since the last meeting to ensure everyone is still on the same page.
+You might want to start each meeting by quickly reviewing how things have gone since the last meeting to ensure everyone is still on the same page.